SummitRobotics/FRC2017/README.md

 Please review the wiki for info: https://github.com/SummitRobotics/FRC2017/wiki

-# How to download and modify code
+# How to download and modify the code
 Go [here](https://github.com/SummitRobotics/FRC2017/wiki/Code-Downloading-and-Modifying) for info on how to download and import the code and also how to suggest modifications or make changes to the main repository

 # Helpful References